mnr/writing-wip/Do-Ye0n_lives_on.md

 "Namaste," she presses her palms together and touches her forehead, then looks up.
 "Fairwell is pleased you are here.
 As am I." She smiles warmly, moves closer and takes his arm.
 "Can I give you a tour?"

+Do-Ye0n is uncertain about this woman's familiarity.
+Aishwarya is attractive and how he should respond is unfamiliar.
+He decides to emulate a confident industry player, although his only models come from fictional vidplays.
+"Yes, please," he replies, dropping his voice to emulate a rich baritone.
+The emulation is unpracticed and amateurish, but Aishwarya doesn't object.

 They enter the first floor lobby, dominated by an opulent reception station.
 The second floor is occupied by human resources, but Aishwarya bypasses this in favor of the third floor.
 Third through fifth floor is the cubicle farm for entry-level employees.
 Sixth and seventh is private offices for level three employees.
 Eighth and ninth is level four.
 They don't tour floors above nine; those require a separate elevator and Aishwarya doesn't have permission to use it.

 Do-Ye0n is assigned an office on ninth floor.
 There is a window and he can see the wires of the radiation cage embedded in the glass. *What happens on ninth floor stays on ninth floor.*

-"Welcome to your new home," says Aishwarya.
+"Welcome to your new family," says Aishwarya.
 She walks to the window, then half-turns to regard him over her shoulder.
 "I think you're going to be one of my better recruits."

 "Isn't this a bit presumptive?" asks Do-Ye0n.
 He considers Aishwarya for a moment, then continues.
 "I still have a court appearance.
 Hopefully things go well.
 But what if they don't?"